Glen Keane: Career

 Keane left CalArts in 1974 and joined Disney the same year, where he spent three years working with veteran animator Ollie Johnston on the characters Bernard and Penny in The Rescuers.
 He then animated Elliott the Dragon in Pete's Dragon, and the climactic bear showdown in The Fox and the Hound.

 In 1982, inspired by the groundbreaking film Tron, Keane collaborated with animator John Lasseter (Toy Story, Toy Story 2) on a 30-second test scene of Maurice Sendak's Where the Wild Things Are, which was optioned for them by Disney executive Tom Wilhite.
 The test integrated traditional character animation and computer-generated backgrounds, and, like Tron, was a collaboration with MAGI.
 It was Disney's first experiment with digitally-drawn characters.
 Although the project was revolutionary (and became a predecessor to the famous ballroom scene in Beauty and the Beast), Disney declined to invest further in the featurette due to its cost.

 In 1983, Keane left contract employment with Disney and worked as a freelance artist.
 He animated the character Professor Ratigan in Disney's The Great Mouse Detective; the "Boys and Girls of Rock n' Roll" and "Getting Lucky" in The Chipmunk Adventure; and the characters Fagin, Sykes, Jenny Foxworth, and Georgette in Oliver & Company.

 He became a lead character animator, one of the group of young animators mentored by "Disney's Nine Old Men".
-Keane animated some of Disney's most memorable characters in what has been called the "New "Golden Age" of Disney Animation.
+Keane animated some of Disney's most memorable characters in The Disney Renaissance.
 He designed and animated the character of Ariel in the film The Little Mermaid (1989), and the eagle Marahute in The Rescuers Down Under.
 He was supervising animator for the title characters of the three Disney hit features Beauty and the Beast, Aladdin, and Pocahontas.
 While living with his family in Paris for three years, Keane completed work on Disney's 1999 Tarzan, for which he drew the eponymous character.
 He returned to Disney's studio in Burbank, California as the lead animator for John Silver in Treasure Planet.

 In 2003, he began work as the director of Disney's animated film Tangled (based on the Brothers Grimm story Rapunzel), released in November 2010, where Keane and his team strove to bring the style and warmth of traditional animation to computer animation.
 In October 2008, due to "non-life-threatening health issues", Keane stepped back as director of Tangled, but remained the film's executive producer and an animating director.